Enhanced Page Layout Editor User Interface Elements | Salesforce

 You can add a Visualforce page to a page layout only if the standard controller on the Visualforce page is set to the object for which you are creating the page layout.
-If you do not have any Visualforce pages with a standard controller set to that object, the Visualforce Pages category does not appear in the palette.
+If you don’t have any Visualforce pages with a standard controller set to that object, the Visualforce Pages category doesn’t appear in the palette.

 Mobile-enabled Visualforce pages show up as slightly differently colored elements in the palette than their non-mobile-enabled counterparts.
 Hovering your mouse over a Visualforce page element in the palette shows whether the Visualforce page is mobile-enabled.